Helgard Haug is an author and director.

-The work “Quality Control” (Haug/Wetzel) was nominated for the 2014 Mülheimer Dramatikerpreis, and received the audience award.
+The piece “Quality control” was nominated for the Mülheimer Dramatikerpreis in 2014 and awarded with the audience prize.

 Helgard Haug has also been awarded multiple times for her audio plays: amongst others she received the 2008 War Blinded Audio Play Prize for “Karl Marx: Das Kapital, Erster Band”.